Meet our Kaizen Promotion Office (KPO)Team!

 Rachel enjoys and is passionate about her interactions with people and has greatly valued and embraced opportunities she’s had to serve in the industries she has worked in.
 She deeply values her faith and spending quality time with family and friends.

-In her spare time, she enjoys: helping feed the homeless, relaxing on her off days, cooking, and catching up on the latest Netflix series.
+In her spare time, Jennifer enjoys: helping feed the homeless, relaxing on her off days, cooking, and catching up on the latest Netflix series.